danielegasparri/span-gui/docs/stellar_populations_and_SFH.md

 Suggested simulations: 20-50 (balance between accuracy and speed).

 **Lick/IDS Index Analysis:**
-Uses the pPXF emission-corrected spectrum to estimate the stellar parameters also with the Lick/IDS indices.
+Uses the pPXF emission-corrected spectrum to estimate stellar population parameters through the measurement of Lick/IDS spectral indices.
-Select model grids and interpolation mode as in the "Line-Strength Analysis" task.
+You can select the model grids and interpolation mode in the same way as in the "Line-Strength Analysis" task.
+If your spectra have a significantly different resolution compared to the SSP templates used in pPXF, it is recommended to activate the option "Convolve templates to galaxy resolution".
+This ensures a more accurate estimate of the velocity dispersion during the fit, which is required to properly correct the Lick/IDS indices for spectral broadening.

 ## Final Notes ##